giantmade/giant-search/README.md

 implement, `get_absolute_url` and does not implement `get_search_result_url` then it won't have a URL and will not be shown in the search results.

+### Pagination

+By default the search results will render 10 items per page.
+If you want to customise this simply add `GIANT_SEARCH_PAGINATE_BY` to your project's settings, along with the desired integer number of items to paginate by.
+This assumes your project has a registered simple_tag entitled `show_pagination` containing pagination logic.

 ## Existing Data

 If implementing this library upon existing data, changes to search results will only take effect after the